 Similar to the original Dragon Ball Z: Budokai, the story in Burst Limit takes place throughout most of the Dragon Ball Z arc of the series, including the arrival of the Saiyans, the journey on the planet Namek, and the battle against Dr. Gero's android creations (including the "perfect warrior" Cell).
 It also features two bonus "what-if" scenarios: one involving the Saiyan Bardock and one involving the Saiyan Broly.

 Dragon Ball Z: Burst Limit is set apart from previous games with the introduction of Drama Pieces.
 Drama pieces are short cutscenes that play out during a battle once certain conditions are met.
-They often have effects on the status of characters, such as the increase or decrease of a character's health
+They often have effects on the status of characters, such as the increase or decrease of a character's health, defense, or ki.

 In the versus mode players choose a partner before each fight who sometimes jump in and deliver an attack to their opponent just before leaving.

 Trial challenges ask players to win 100 matches without dying or finish ten matches within a time limit.